 Once you complete the field portion of the inventory, you are ready to use the NCF Inventory Program to calculate the results.
-The Inventory Program is available at nnrg.org/ecosystem- services.
+The Inventory Program is available at nnrg.org/resources/ monitoring-and-inventory-tools/what-to-monitor/.
 The program can be used on any computer that has Microsoft Excel '98 or a more recent version.
 The program is a relatively basic inventory program that will provide most of the functionality needed for inventory and monitoring purposes.